 - Specialized texts unavailable at Penn State or through inter-library loan

-- For release time from regular teaching assistantship responsibilities for one semester (fall or spring).
+- For release time from regular teaching or research assistantship responsibilities for one semester (fall or spring).

 Funding will not be provided for purposes of a stipend, tuition payments, dependent support, or for typing or reproduction of the dissertation itself.